NickAger/nickager.github.io/_posts/2016-04-29-swift-any-arrays.md

 Could not cast value of type 'Swift.Array<Swift.Int>' to 'Swift.Array<protocol<>>'
 ```

-Note `Any` is defined as:
+... and noting that `Any` is defined as:

 ```swift
 public typealias Any = protocol<>
 ```

-so the error can be translated is:
+... means the error can be translated as:

 ```
 Could not cast value of type 'Swift.Array<Swift.Int>' to 'Swift.Array<Any>'